4 Ways to Balance Work and Family

 Taking “me” time daily may seem selfish, especially since you have so little extra time.
 But in the long-run it will benefit not only you, but also your relationships, greatly.

-If you need more support and are interested in how therapy can help you or support you in balancing your work and family life, contact us at Catalyss Counseling for a free 20-minute phone consultation, or schedule an appointment online with one of our experienced therapists.
+If you need more support and are interested in how therapy can help you or support you in balancing your work and family life, contact us at Catalyss Counseling for a free 20-minute phone consultation, or schedule an appointment online with one of our experienced therapists to get started bringing balance into your life.

 Shannon Heers is a psychotherapist and owner of Catalyss Counseling in Englewood, CO.
 Shannon helps adults in professional careers manage anxiety, depression, work-life balance, grief and loss, and addictions.
 Follow Catalyss Counseling on Facebook or LinkedIn.